-As confirmed by the BC Labour Minister in his letter dated June 18, 2020 addressed to the Business Council of British Columbia, “in a specific situation where employers and employees require longer than 16 weeks for a temporary layoff caused by COVID-19, an option that would be available to the parties if they agree would be to jointly apply to the Director of Employment Standards for a variance authorizing a longer period under existing provisions of the ESA.
+As confirmed by the BC Labour Minister in his letter dated June 18, 2020 addressed to the Business Council of British Columbia, “in a specific situation where employers and employees require longer than 16 weeks (at that time, now back to 13) for a temporary layoff caused by COVID-19, an option that would be available to the parties if they agree would be to jointly apply to the Director of Employment Standards for a variance authorizing a longer period under existing provisions of the ESA.
 The Director may grant the requested variance if a majority of affected employees approve.”

 For more information, contact our Employment & Labour Group or visit the Employment Standards Branch website for detailed guidelines on the application of the ESA including recent updates in response to the COVID-19 pandemic.

 Is there a written employment contract with a termination clause?

 If an employee has to be terminated and paid severance pay, the amount will be limited by the employment contract termination provision (if there is one and it is enforceable).

 Do I need to issue an ROE for employees who have been laid off for longer than 13 weeks?

 As previously mentioned, under the ESA, a temporary layoff longer than 13 weeks in any 20-week period (or about three months in a five-month period) was considered a permanent layoff or a termination.
 With a permanent layoff, employers are required to provide employees with written working notice of termination and/or pay severance to qualifying employees, based on their length of service (and issue a Record of Employment at the end of the employment relationship).
 Now, temporary layoffs relating to the COVID-19 pandemic can be extended through the application for variance process, if the employee agrees.